Blog Home / Case Studies / Halfpenny CIMA OCS Preseen – May – August 2025

 Costing Information in Practice: Warburtons (UK) & Bimbo Bakeries (Global)

-- To manage rising raw material costs, Warburtons has adjusted its product mix, shifting towards premium products like seeded loaves, which have higher profit margins than standard white bread.
+To manage sustained rising raw material costs, Warburtons successfully adjusted its product mix, strategically shifting production towards premium products like seeded loaves.

-- Lesson for Halfpenny: Halfpenny can explore premium product diversification (e.g., sourdough, organic, or gluten-free bread) to boost margins rather than relying only on cost-cutting.
+• Lesson for Halfpenny: This demonstrates that Halfpenny can explore similar premium product diversification (e.g., sourdough, organic, or gluten-free bread) to boost profit margins rather than relying only on difficult cost-cutting measures.
+Premium products, even with lower sales volumes, can contribute significantly more to overall profitability (P1 context).

 Possible Exam Connection